• Skip to primary navigation

 white marble counter-top with assorted bowls filled with mango pulp, condensed milk, heavy whipping cream, chopped pistachios and cardamom to make mango kulfi.

 • Mangoes - Indian and Pakistani mangoes are so sweet and have such an intense aroma that it's difficult to match them with any other variety.
-This is why I use canned Kesar or Alphonso puree for this recipe.
+For this reason, I use canned Kesar or Alphonso puree for this and my mango mousse recipe.
 Using the already-sweetened puree also eliminates an extra ingredient (sugar) from my list.

 • Heavy cream - Mango Kulfi recipes vary, with some suggesting full-fat milk, full-fat milk powder, and evaporated milk.
 I like to use heavy whipping cream as it gives the dessert a rich and creamy texture.